 Training to Run

-Whether you’re an experienced runner or just getting started running for the first time, we have a whole host of online resources that could help you to improve performance and achieve your next goal.
-From nutritional advice, tips to get motivated (and stay that way!), to recommendations for running gear and accessories .
-So if you emjoyed our running training plans, be sure to browser through our other free running guides, too.
+Whether you’re an experienced runner or just getting started running for the first time, we have a whole host of online resources that could help you to improve performance and achieve your next goal including training plans and running programmes.
+From nutritional advice, running programmes, tips to get motivated (and stay that way!), to recommendations for running gear and accessories.
+So, if you enjoyed our running training plans, be sure to browse through our other free running training plans, too.

 Run for Charity

-If you’re already planning your next race or running event, why not consider running it for a charity like Alder Hey?
+If you’re already planning your next race or running event, why not consider running it for a charity like Alder Hey Children’s Charity?
 Every penny that’s raised for Alder Hey goes towards life changing research and support for thousands of children and their families.
 Follow the links below to find out more about Alder Hey and how you can support our cause: